automatio-co/automatio-intro-tasks/Tasks/Front_End/Front_End_Task_Mock_High_CPU_Usage.md

 # Front End Task: Mock High CPU and Memory Usage

-You can submit the solution in any of the following ways:
+**First make sure the code is well commented, tested and have a nice documentation** and then you can submit the solution in any of the following ways:

 - A private repo (add `taher@vanila.io` as collaborator)
 - A deployed version